DirtBagXon/hypseus_singe_data/README.md

 # Hypseus Singe support for Singe 2 games

+#### Firstly, ensure you are running at least version 2.5.6 of Hypseus Singe, this version has an important Singe fix.

 ### Recode Singe 2 video files for Hypseus Singe

 Files in this repository are based around the first release of Singe 2 games on archive.org \